A-Cesari-Fin/american-basket-options-freefem/README.md

 ## Technical Documentation

-For detailed information about the mathematical formulation, numerical methods, and implementation details, please refer to the [Technical Documentation](docs/technical.md).
+For detailed information about the mathematical formulation, numerical methods, and implementation details, please refer to the [Technical Documentation](docs/Finite_Element_Methods_for_Option_Pricing.pdf).

-## Performance Analysis

-Performance benchmarks and accuracy comparisons with other numerical methods can be found in the [Performance Analysis](docs/performance.md) document.

 ## License